JavaWiz1/dt-pinger/README.md

 # dt-pinger

 **dt-pinger** is a Python script for gathering ping statistics for one or more target hosts.
+It can be imported into python project, or used as a cli.

 dt-pinger can be used to:
 - identify devices that are up or down on the network